Existing customer? Login

 Of course, the reality in transport and distribution just isn’t that simple.

-The hub and spoke model simplifies the real world process of shipping smaller, messier freight.
 While most LTL shippers can’t use Full Truckload (FTL) shippers, the model gives everyone the flexibility needed to move goods.

 The central hub is set up to receive, route, load and launch multiple shipments to single destinations.
 Utilising a software that works for the hub and spoke model will automate most of your required tasks and make something that’s quite complex become quick and easy.
+The complexity of logistics operations is managed by the central hub, where shipments are processed efficiently.
+A hub network can also centralize shared services, improving coordination and resource allocation.

 Increasing efficiency across the board means that retailers, agents, carriers, drivers and consumers all feel the benefits.

-The most obvious benefit is cost saving.
 Your transportation cost per delivery will come down.
 A hub can receive large volumes of LTL shipments each day, storing the freight until an appropriate route, truck and destination are ready.
 This doesn’t take long because hubs are a hive of activity and there’s always new shipments arriving.
 The trucks don’t take long to fill up.

 As technology evolves, so will shipping